il4mb/Kokal/CODE_OF_CONDUCT.md

-# Camp Project Code of Conduct
+# Kokal Project Code of Conduct

-Welcome to the Camp Project!
+Welcome to the Kokal Project!
 We are excited to have you as a part of our community.
 To ensure a positive and inclusive experience for everyone, we have established this Code of Conduct that applies to all participants, contributors, and community members.

 ## Our Values